chz816/chz816.github.io/_pages/about.md

 Hi!

 My name is Rachel Chujie Zheng.
-I am currently a 2nd-year Ph.D student at the University of Delaware, whose research focuses on Natural Language Processing and Information Retrieval.
+I am currently a 2nd-year Ph.D. student at the University of Delaware, whose research focuses on Natural Language Processing and Information Retrieval.
 I am fortunate to be advised by Prof. Harry Jiannan Wang.

-Prior to starting my PhD, I received my master’s degree in Financial Engeering from Lehigh University in 2018.
-Before that, I received my bachelor’s degree in Finance from Xi'an Jiaotong University, China in 2016.
+Before starting my Ph.D., I received my master’s degree in Financial Engineering from Lehigh University in 2018.
+Before that, I received my bachelor’s degree in Finance from Xi’an Jiaotong University, China in 2016.